 The required proof for an individual owner of record, if no lien is recorded, is an "Acceptable Form of Current Identification".
 Required proof for an agent of the owner or lienholder is an acceptable form of current identification along with a letter of signature authority on letterhead or printed business card (letterhead or printed business card may be copies), or the agent's employee ID.
-A photocopy of the acceptable form of current identification for a Certified Copy of Title, Form VTR-34 to be included in the title history record.
+A photocopy of the acceptable form of current identification presented should be attached to the Application for a Certified Copy of Title (Form VTR-34) to be included in the title history record.